 Though significant financial challenges have been faced, the Council has made significant strides over the last few years to establish robust, effective and prudent financial management arrangements.
 Through prudent budget planning, establishment of a more effective medium-term financial strategy and introduction of robust financial controls the Councils financial outlook is now far more positive.
 The Council's sound financial planning has enabled the creation of a reserves strategy that provides a reasonable level of general fund reserves, allowing reserves to be created to support the Council's budgetary plans, whilst streamlining the type and volume of reserves.
-The Council's treasury management strategies have been utilised used effectively to support the Council's budget pressures, whilst putting the Council in a stronger position to manage its longer term capital financing.
+The Council's budget pressures, whilst putting the Council in a stronger position to manage its longer term capital financing.